treyhunner/treyhunner.github.com/source/_posts/2017-12-22-python-3-s-range-better-than-python-2-s-xrange.markdown

      |      Returns a reverse iterator.

-And here are the core dunder methods implemented on Python 3's `range` objects:
+And here are the core dunder methods which Python 3's `range` objects fully implement:

      |  __contains__(self, key, /)
      |      Return key in self.